ambianic/ambianic-docs/docs-md/users/quickstart.md

 ## Troubleshooting

 If you experience problems with your initial setup and you can't find a good solution online, feel free to engage the team on [Twitter](https://twitter.com/ambianicai) or [open a github issue](https://github.com/ambianic).

+## Supporting the project

+If you find value in this project, consider supporting its future success.
+See the [sustainability](https://docs.ambianic.ai/#sustainability) section.